IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 Understanding arbitrary text is quiet the challenge, and we only recently made some advancements in that area.
 Luckily all SPARQL queries follow a strict structure, called a grammar, which is defined in its [specification](https://www.w3.org/TR/sparql11-query/#rQuery).
 A grammar is basically a set of production rules that map nonterminal-symbols to other nonterminal-symbols or terminal-symbols.
-Every valid SPARQL query can be produced by applying those rules until only terminal symbols are left. lFor some grammars we can build a program that reconstructs which production rules got used to produce a given string.
+Every valid SPARQL query can be produced by applying those rules until only terminal symbols are left.
+For some grammars we can build a program that reconstructs which production rules got used to produce a given string.
 Such a program is called **parser**.
 The result of a parser, the rules that got used, is called **syntax tree**.

-Here is a example:
+Here is an example:

 **Query**:
 ```sparql